-1. CRIM 2254 - Research Methods in Criminology

-2. One of PSYC 2300, GEOG 2251, or MATH 1160 (math or stats prerequisites)
+- 1. CRIM 2254 (Research Methods in Criminology) - 2.
+One of PSYC 2300 (Data Analysis in Psychology, GEOG 2251 (Quantitative Methods in Geography, MATH 1160 (Introduction to Stats).

 Please note these courses are required to successfully apply to the program.
 Students failing to complete (or enroll in) these courses prior to applying will be denied entry into the program.
 Students can avoid having their application denied by taking these and other prerequisite courses early on in their diploma or associate of arts program.
 See Section 5 of this handbook for more details on required prerequisites necessary for successful entry into the BA program.